anvar-ms/azure-docs/articles/migrate/tutorial-prepare-hyper-v.md

 ### Assign permissions to create project

-Check you have permissions to create an Azure Migrate project.
+Check that you have permissions to create an Azure Migrate project.

 1. In the Azure portal, open the subscription, and select **Access control (IAM)**.
-2. In **Check access**, find the relevant account, and click it to view permissions.
+2. In **Check access**, find your account, and click it to view your account permissions.
 3. You should have **Contributor** or **Owner** permissions.
     - If you just created a free Azure account, you're the owner of your subscription.
     - If you're not the subscription owner, work with the owner to assign the role.